viamgr/wave_secret_decoder/README.md

 The library is built in a multi-module structure and attempts to use the latest tools and libraries.

-* 100% uses Kotlin with any extra library.
+* 100% uses Kotlin.
 * Uses Kotlin Coroutines throughout threading.
 * Uses Flow for sequential programming.
 * Write 39 unit tests to ensure everything works fine.

 ## Modules

-This project has 3 different modules named:
+This project has 3 different modules with names:

-* **flowutils** : is used to place custom flow utils.
+* **flowutils** : Is used to place custom flow utils.
-* **wavedecoder**: is used to define wave decoder helper methods for decoding Wav file.
+* **wavedecoder**: Is used to define wave decoder helper methods for decoding Wav file.
-* **paradoxcat**: is used to handle challenge logics.
+* **paradoxcat**: Is used to handle the challenge logics.

 ## Solution

-I used these tools to find the final solution:
+I used these tools to figure out the final solution:

 * **Audacity** software to visualize the Wav file frequency and wavelength.
 * **HxD** software to observe the hex values of that Wav file